Lady Catherine Cochrane1

 Marie Amelie, Duchess of Hamilton 2

-Marie Amelie Elisabeth Karoline Prinzessin von Baden was born on 11 October 1818.1 She was the daughter of Karl Ludwig Friedrich Großherzog von Baden and Stéphanie Louise Adrienne de Beauharnais, Vicomtesse de Beauharnais.1 She married William Alexander Anthony Archibald Hamilton, 11th Duke of Hamilton, son of Alexander Hamilton, 10th Duke of Hamilton and Susan Euphemia Beckford, on 23 February 1843 at Ducal Palace, Mannheim, Baden-Württemburg, Germany.1 She died on 18 October 1888 at age 70.1 Her will was probated on 23 July 1889, at £6,452.1
+Marie Amelie Elisabeth Karoline Prinzessin von Baden was born on 11 October 1818.1 She was the daughter of Karl Ludwig Friedrich Großherzog von Baden and Stéphanie Louise Adrienne de Beauharnais, Vicomtesse de Beauharnais.1 She married William Alexander Anthony Archibald Hamilton, 11th Duke of Hamilton, son of Alexander Hamilton, 10th Duke of Hamilton and Susan Euphemia Beckford, on 23 February 1843 at Ducal Palace, Mannheim, Baden-Württemburg, Germany.1 She died on 18 October 1888 at age 70.1 Her will was proven (by probate) on 23 July 1889, at £6,452.1

-Marie Amelie Elisabeth Karoline Prinzessin von Baden was a member of the House of Zähringen.
-She gained the title of Prinzessin von Baden.1 As a result of her marriage, Marie Amelie Elisabeth Karoline Prinzessin von Baden was styled as Marchioness of Douglas on 23 February 1843.
-As a result of her marriage, Marie Amelie Elisabeth Karoline Prinzessin von Baden was styled as Duchess of Hamilton on 18 August 1852.
+After her marriage, Marie Amelie Elisabeth Karoline Prinzessin von Baden was styled as Marchioness of Douglas on 23 February 1843.
+After her marriage, Marie Amelie Elisabeth Karoline Prinzessin von Baden was styled as Duchess of Hamilton on 18 August 1852.
 In 1855 she became a Roman Catholic.1

 Children of Marie Amelie Elisabeth Karoline Prinzessin von Baden and William Alexander Anthony Archibald Hamilton, 11th Duke of Hamilton